Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 For the MIRI target acquisition calculation (Calculation ID: 14, only 4QPM/1550 setup):

-• Under the Scene tab, we configure the Scene for calculation to be "3: Science - MIRI".
+• Under the Scene tab, configure the Scene for calculation to be "3: Science - MIRI".

-• In the Strategy tab we need to specify that Aperture centered on source should be set to "1: HR 8799".
+• In the Strategy tab, you'll need to specify that Aperture centered on source should be set to "1: HR 8799".

-• Under the Instrument Setup tab, we set the filter to FND (Neutral density), required because of the source brightness (see this page).
-Given that we will be using the 4QPMs optical elements for our science observations, the Acq Mode menu needs to be set in turn to each one of the "4QPM" values, "TA for 4QPM/1065", "TA for 4QPM/1140", and "TA for 4QPM/1550".
+• Under the Instrument Setup tab, set the filter to FND (Neutral density), required because of the source brightness (see this page).
+Given that you will be using the 4QPMs optical elements for the science observations, the Acq Mode menu needs to be set in turn to each one of the "4QPM" values, "TA for 4QPM/1065", "TA for 4QPM/1140", and "TA for 4QPM/1550".

 The resulting SNR is ~100 for all the 4QPM TA calculations.